Superconductivity induced by gate-driven hydrogen intercalation in the charge-density-wave compound 1T-TiSe2: Results

-Notably, strong indications of a reconstruction of the Fermi surface around $T \sim 200$\,K are also observed in the spin-lattice relaxation rate \Tone\ for the {}$^{1}$H-NMR of H\ped{2}TiSe\ped{2} samples at $\mu_{0}H \simeq 3.5$\,T with $H$ parallel to the $ab$ plane (Methods).
-The inset to Fig.\,\ref{figure:2}c shows that, for $T \lesssim 170$\,K, \Tone\ exhibits a linear dependence on $T$ consistent with the so-called Korringa behaviour proper of relaxation processes mediated by itinerant electrons in a metallic matrix\,\cite{Slichter}.
-This is in agreement with our $\rho(T)$ measurements and with the results of {}$^{77}$Se-NMR measurements of {}$^{77}$Se-enriched TiSe$_{2}$ and of {}$^{63}$Cu- and {}$^{77}$Se-NMR measurements of Cu-intercalated TiSe$_{2}$\,\cite{Dupree1977, Lumata2010}.
-Higher temperatures $T \gtrsim 170$\,K mark a clear departure from the Korringa-like trend.
-In particular, a plateau of \Tone\ between $170$ K and $210$ K is followed by a suppression of \Tone\ upon increasing $T$, indicative of a progressive decrease of the density of states at the Fermi energy and of a crossover to a semimetallic behaviour.
-The crossover between the two different behaviours is even clearer in the $T$ dependence of $\left(T_1T\right)^{-1}$ (main panel of Fig.\,\ref{figure:2}c).
+Strong indications of a reconstruction of the Fermi surface around $T \sim 200$\,K are also {obtained from NMR measurements of the {}$^{1}$H spin-lattice relaxation rate \Tone\ in H\ped{2}TiSe\ped{2} samples at $\mu_{0}H \simeq 3.5$\,T (Methods).
+As shown in the inset to Fig.\,\ref{figure:2}c, \Tone\ exhibits a linear dependence on $T$ for $80$\,K $\lesssim T \lesssim 170$\,K consistent with the so-called Korringa behaviour proper of relaxation processes mediated by itinerant electrons\,\cite{Slichter}.
+This is in agreement with the results of NMR measurements in other TMDs such as VSe$_{2}$, VS$_{2}$, and IrTe$_{2}$ within the CDW phase\,\cite{Tsu81,Tsu83,Miz02}}.
+Higher temperatures $T \gtrsim 170$\,K mark a clear departure from the linear-in-temperature trend.
+In particular, a plateau of \Tone\ between $170$\,K and $210$\,K is followed by a suppression of \Tone\ upon increasing $T$.
+The crossover between the two different behaviours is even clearer in the $T$ dependence of $\left(T_1T\right)^{-1}$ (main panel of Fig.\,\ref{figure:2}c) {and it seemingly correlates with the onset of the CDW phase.
+In the ideal case of a Fermi gas, it is well-known that $\left(T_1T\right)^{-1} \propto \varrho(E_{F})$ -- i.e., the density of states at the Fermi energy\,\cite{Slichter}.
+The observed drop of $\left(T_1T\right)^{-1}$ for $T \gtrsim 170$\,K is then strongly indicative of a progressive decrease of $\varrho(E_{F})$ upon increasing temperature above the critical temperature of the CDW phase, at variance with what is observed in VSe$_{2}$, VS$_{2}$, and IrTe$_{2}$\,\cite{Tsu81,Tsu83,Miz02}.
+This peculiar behaviour will be discussed in detail elsewhere\,\cite{Pra23}.
+Finally, we} stress that the sharp maximum observed in the spin-lattice relaxation rate at around $10$ K has already been reported in pristine TiSe$_{2}$\,\cite{Dupree1977}.
+This observation confirms that the intercalated {}$^{1}$H nuclei probe the intrinsic electronic properties of the host material.